codr7/gapl/README.md

 [42]
 ```

-Anonymous functions may be created by simply omitting the name.
+Anonymous functions may be created by omitting the name.

 ```
   func () (Int) 42